weightdd/WeightDD/README.md

 ## Notes

-- All the experiments take long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
+- All the experiments take very long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
--

 ## Docker Environment Setup